thehonorguard/mkdocs/docs/RoleGuide/AA.md

 As infantry, you will be carrying MANPADS (Man-Portable Air-Defense Systems) on the field.
 Depending on the model, the minimum and maximum engagement range will differ (see table below), but the locking system remains the same and usually is done automatically when aiming at a target.

-It is important to identify your target and his specifications before any engagement, and to communicate with your squad leader, as targets like medevacs are not allowed to be engaged for exemple, which could result in a war crime.
+It is important to identify your target and his specifications before any engagement, and to communicate with your squad leader, as targets like medevacs are not allowed to be engaged for example, which could result in a war crime.

 It is your responsibility to obtain information from the Zeus about what aircraft friendly and hostile forces are using in the mission / campaign.